littlecolumns/little-geocoder/README.md

 1. Click `Browse...` to select your file
 2. Pick your columns that contain address, city, state and zipcode (state and zipcode are optional)
-3. Click `Geocode` button, pick a destination for your new geocoded data
+3. Click the `Geocode` button and pick a destination for your new geocoded CSV
 4. Wait and wait and wait (don't worry, it isn't frozen!)
 5. A brand-new CSV file shows up, full of latitudes and longitudes!
 6. 🎉🎉🎉